 The Dürr risk management system is geared to the specific features of our business model.
 It was introduced in its present form in 2008 and has since been continually adjusted to meet new requirements.
+In 2019 it essentially remained unchanged.
+The companies Megtec and Universal, acquired in early October 2018, were included in the Dürr Group’s risk management system in 2019.
 In tandem with the entrenchment of the system within the operating business and decision-making processes, we have also intensified the risk awareness of our employees and management bodies – through communication and by dealing openly with risks.

 |Economic environment/capital market||x|

 |Society / environment||x|

 |Finance / controlling||x|